weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 ###Deploying Containers onto weave-microservice-01

-Next, deploy the front-end and the Eureka service on `weave-microservices-01` by running the following docker commands for each service:
+Next, go to your `weave-microservice-01 terminal` and deploy the front-end and the Eureka service into containers by running the following docker commands:

 **Eureka Service**